JasperHG90/HAN.py/README.md

 ## Example

+A GPU version of this example may be found in this [Google Colab notebook](https://colab.research.google.com/drive/1meMEMOTvNv4-CK3NAa793eIYn3GOFhl-?usp=sharing).

 This example uses a subset of the [Wikipedia Vital Articles list, level 4](https://github.com/JasperHG90/WikiVitalArticles).
 It contains three labels.
 These labels represent top-level categories to which the articles belong.

 First, download the dataset on your device: